AvansICT/ICT1.2-StatisticalRobot/StatisticalRobot-Image/README.md

 gpg pigz xxd arch-test
 ```

-Dotnet is also required.
-You have to install this manually using
+Dotnet is also required (the same version as the one you're installing on the pi!).
+You have to install this manually using microsoft dotnet-install script `https://dot.net/v1/dotnet-install.sh`

 When using Windows, install these packages in your default Windows-Subsystem-for-Linux terminal (Ubuntu is recommended, but any debian system should work).